Best quote ever from a girl riding shotgun: " Do you have some special kind of windshield?"

 dry-cleaning fluid /

-This solvent is nonflammable (and so possibly not nearly as much fun - see
+This solvent is nonflammable (and so possibly not nearly as much fun as the Carb

-used on magnet wire, and this characteristic is crutial when cleaning inside
+used on magnet wire, and this characteristic is crucial when cleaning inside

-motors or relays where it is advantageous to blast away carbon brush dust with a
+motors or relays where it is advantageous to blast away carbon brush dust of

 cleaning solvent, but also important not to compromise the insulating qualities